HardlyDifficult/Tutorials/Outline.md

 At this point we have covered everything you need to match the Level1 platform layout.
 You can match the layout we used or come up with your own.

 Refer to the "Game" tab to confirm your layout.

+The basic steps are:

+ - Copy a parent Platform to start from.
+ - Modify the tile "Width" as needed.
+Platforms should extend off the screen a bit.
+ - Use Vertex Snap to position the edge sprites.
+ - Move and rotate the sprite by modifying the parent GameObject, leaving the children at position and rotation 0, with the exception of the corner sprites which have an X value.

 TODO screenshots